YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Setting up a new replicating instance of an originating instance (A→B, P→Q, or A→P)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To set up a new replicating instance of an originating instance for the first time or to replace a replicating instance if database and instance file get deleted, you need to create the replicating instance from a backup of the originating instance, or one of its replicating instances.
+To set up a new replicating instance of an originating instance for the first time or to replace a replicating instance if database and instance file get deleted, you need to create the replicating instance from a backup of the originating instance or one of its replicating instances.

 If you are running a recent version of YottaDB: